What is an Ice Pick Headache?

 This short-lived headaches packs a major punch.

-Ice pick headaches are among the most painful types of headaches you can get.
-One second you feel fine.
-And the next second?
-Well, as the name so perfectly describes, it feels like someone just hit you in the head with an ice pick.
+Ice pick headaches (also known as ‘primary stabbing headaches’)i are among the most painful types of headaches you can experience.
+One second you feel fine, and the next?
+Well, as the name so perfectly describes, it can feel a bit like you’ve been hit in the back of the head with an ice pick.

 Signs and Symptoms of Ice Pick Headaches

-Fortunately, ice pick headaches do have at least one small silver lining: they often last for one to ten seconds before completely vanishing as abruptly as they arrived.
-Still, they are not to be taken lightly, as ice pick headaches usually recur, sometimes as often as several times in a single day.
+Fortunately, ice pick headaches do have at least one small silver lining: they often last for just a few seconds before completely vanishing as abruptly as they arrived.

 Causes of Ice Pick Headaches